Humans have been living aboard the International Space Station for 20 years. What comes next?

 “We think about Apollo era, and as much as we loved it, it came to an end,” he said during a recent Senate hearing.
 “We had a gap of about eight years before Space Shuttle.
 And then after Space Shuttle retired, we had another gap of about eight years before Commercial Crew.
 We want to make sure that there is no gap in low Earth orbit for the United States of America.”

-The next station used by U.S. astronauts likely won’t be owned and operated by NASA, but rather by a company like Axiom, which is building a commercial space station that it says would build on ISS’s legacy but cost less to assemble and be easier to maintain.
+The next station used by U.S. astronauts likely won’t be owned and operated by NASA but, rather, by a company like Axiom, which is building a commercial space station that it says would build on ISS’s legacy but cost less to assemble and be easier to maintain.

 On the outside, it would look a lot like the ISS, with habitation modules, solar arrays and docking ports.
 But the inside would be dramatically different, with the “largest window observatory ever constructed for space.”